Gajdascz/pencilooza/README.md

 - Created reuseable Mixins to streamline and normalize HTML element creation.
 - Learned how to decouple and refactor inline-javascript from templates to improve security, code modularity, and project organization.
 - Learned about Interpolation and how it can be used to access server-side data directly in client-side inline-JavaScript.

 </details>

 <details><summary>Other</summary>

-- Deployed the application using [Railway](https://railway.app/), which provides a robust and intuitive platform for fullstack app deployment.
 - [Created a UML Class diagram](/public/documents/models.pu) using [plantUML](https://plantuml.com/) to plan the general structure of the document Models.

 </details>

 ## Improvements